An Immersed Interface Method for Incompressible Flows and Near Contact: Discrete Equations of Motion

 Last, we compute the modified velocity interpolation at each $\boldsymbol{\alpha}_k$.
 The two correction modified interpolation scheme is

 Figure 4 shows all of the elementary orientations in which two interfaces can arise in one bounding box.
 Other orientations can be achieved by $\frac{\pi}{2}$ rotations and swapping the positions of $\Gamma_t^1$ and $\Gamma_t^2$.
+The implemented algorithm handles each of these cases implicitly without prior information about the two interfaces' orientation or relative position.
+It does not rely on a hard-coded list of configurations, but instead determines the appropriate intersection positions for an arbitrary pair of interfaces automatically.

 Finally, these interpolated velocities are then used to compute the $L^2$ projection of the velocity at mesh nodes, as in Kolahdouz et al. These nodal velocities are represented in the finite element basis as $\mathbf{U}_h (\mathbf{X}, t) = \sum_{j = 1}^M \mathbf{U}_j(t) \,\psi_j (\mathbf{X})$.